Scruffy (1938 film): Critical reception

 The Monthly Film Bulletin wrote: "This slight and naive story is full of improbabilities.
 The pace is very slow, and the dialogue heavy and unnatural.
 In spite of these defects the film 'gets away with it' for all but the very critical.
 Scruffy is a most engaging mongrel; Michael Gainsborough a delightfully natural small boy, who does not attempt to act, and Jack Melford a pleasant hero.
 The settings include some attractive pictures of the Thames, where the barge is moored; an amusing, if unorthodox, orphanage, and a palatial country house."

+The Daily Film Renter wrote: "Appealing plot develops in straightforward fashion, and Thames exteriors are prominent in locale line-up.
+Michael Gainsborough does well as diminutive hero, and 'Scruffy' proves engaging dog pal. ...
+Michael Gainsborough is an appealing Michael, Jack Melford plays the crook smoothly, and Billy Merson has little to do, but makes an impression."

+Kine Weekly wrote: "Simple adventure drama, reinforced with refreshing juvenile and canine interests.
+There is no particular moral to the theme, but its excursions into the quizzical nevertheless promote kindly entertainment of industrial and family appeal.
+The young stars are good, and the adult upport and presentation are satisfactory."